 3- Do the scarf exercise

-Scarf exercise is a very unique and healthy way to increase the strength of your ankles.
+Scarf exercise is a very unique and healthy way to increase the strength of your ankles as a dancer.

 4- Wear ankle straps or braces